-- It's always best to start with Goals
+- It's always best to start with goals

 - Start with brainstorming rather than be too precise

 - Best if it's a participatory exercise

-- Can be simple or complex
+- Can be simple or complex.

-- Can be a visual, a narrative, or mixture

 - Allows you to be nimble & quick

 - Remember: it's a working process!